The State of KPI Dashboards for Business Intelligence

 Even if you’re lucky and actually get one of these solutions up and running, the costs – and delays – keep coming.
 That’s because those KPI dashboards for business intelligence don’t continuously feed on a stream of real-time data, but on reports and tables generated by IT.
 This increases business latency and kills real-time decision-making.
 Without real-time data, profit-damaging business incidents come and go days before you’re even aware of them.

-You want to avoid the lag due to waiting for the reports?
+Do you want to avoid the lag due to waiting for the reports?
 Be ready to pay more for additional custom integration.
 These integrations add a whole new layer of labor costs, further pushing out the already long time to value.
-The additional expenses include the time of your CDO, CTO, data scientists with enough experience to do this integration completely, and often additional programmers, data analysts and decision makers.
+The additional expenses include the time of your CDO, CTO, data scientists with enough experience to do this integration completely, and often additional programmers, data analysts, and decision-makers.
 Your only alternative to these hefty one-time integration costs is often a continuous subscription with a middle man like Zapier for the connectors you need.

 Since, by design, business intelligence KPI dashboards visualize only a small subset of a company’s important metrics, some KPIs will inevitably be left out if they don’t match all the criteria you currently think are important.
 Since the dashboard, and the analysts using them, can’t see every metric, picking the wrong KPIs is a very real risk.
 No choice of chart types, colors or text options will be able to highlight signals in data you’re not collecting.
 Correcting for this early mistake in the dashboard design is time-consuming and costly since any new KPIs need new data to be gathered, new reports run, a chart type chosen, etc.

-With all of these built-in delays and latencies inherent in KPI dashboards, is it any surprise that the BI adoption rate among employees was only 30% in Gartner’s latest survey?
-Unsurprisingly, a solution which is unable to deliver high velocity business intelligence is also unable to drive rapid adoption.
+With all of these built-in delays and latencies inherent in KPI dashboards, is it any surprise that the BI adoption rate among employees was only 30% in Gartner’s 2017 survey?
+Unsurprisingly, a solution that is unable to deliver high-velocity business intelligence is also unable to drive rapid adoption.

 If KPI dashboards for business intelligence have so many problems, why are companies still using them?